Moduli stacks of Higgs bundles on stable curves: Introduction

-The derived moduli stack of Higgs bundles on a smooth curve $C$ has virtual dimension $-\chi_{\text{Dol}}(C, \mathcal{E}nd(E, \phi))=n^2 \deg(c_1(T_C))= 2n^2(g-1)$ where $g$ is the genus of $C$ while the derived moduli stack of vector bundles (or any other Lagrangian in the derived moduli stack of Higgs bundle) has virtual dimension $-\chi(Y, \mathcal{E}nd(E))=\int_{C} \text{ch}(\mathcal{E}nd(E))\text{td}(C)=n^2(g-1)$.
-These moduli stacks are homotopically locally of finite presentation and so exhibit the ``hidden smoothness" envisioned in derived deformation theory.
-In view of this it is natural to study other geometric properties of these moduli.
-This article investigates $0$-shifted symplectic structures when $C$ degenerates to a nodal curve.
-After writing this article we realized there are a lot of relations with the articles \cite{BDD}, \cite{BDDP} and significant overlap with a forthcoming article \cite{DF} of Ron Donagi and Andres Fernandez Herrero.
-In their work they give a construction of a good moduli space for the semistable locus, and semistable reduction relative to the Hitchin fibration (so the moduli space is proper over the Hitchin base in families).
+After writing this article, we realized that there are many relationships with the articles \cite{BDD}, \cite{BDDP} and significant overlap with a forthcoming article \cite{DF} of Ron Donagi and Andres Fernandez Herrero.
+In their work, they give a construction of a good moduli space for the semistable locus and semistable reduction relative to the Hitchin fibration (so the moduli space is proper over the Hitchin base in families).
 This uses the ``infinite dimensional GIT" picture developed with Dan Halpern-Leistner.
-They also showed flatness of the Hitchin morphism, and that things are syntomic (as classical stacks), including the symplectic leaves.
-They are pursuing the story with punctures: thinking about the log Poisson reduction picture for the relative log cotangent stack of framed Gieseker vector bundles.
+They also showed the flatness of the Hitchin morphism and that things are syntomic (as classical stacks), including the symplectic leaves.
+They are pursuing the story with punctures, thinking about the log Poisson reduction picture for the relative log cotangent stack of framed Gieseker vector bundles.

-To start with, we fix a family of projective curves $\mathcal X$ over the spectrum of a discrete valuation ring $S$ such that the generic fibre is smooth, the closed fibre is an irreducible nodal curve with a single node and the total space $\mathcal X$ is smooth.
+To start with, we fix a family of projective curves $\mathcal X$ on the spectrum of a discrete valuation ring $S$ so that the generic fiber is smooth, the closed fiber is an irreducible nodal curve with a single node, and the total space $\mathcal X$ is smooth.
 We also fix a rank $n$ and degree $d$ for the vector bundles in our moduli problem.
 In Section \S2, we recall the construction of the stack $\mathfrak M$ of bounded expanded degenerations (bounded by the integer $n$) of the family of curves $\mathcal X/S$ following \cite{Li} and \cite{Z}.
-One of the main results in this subsection is Lemma \ref{et1}, which we use to prove the following proposition.
+One of the main results in this subsection is the lemma \ref{et1}, which we use to prove the following proposition.

 \